JetBrains/teamcity-documentation/topics/visual-studio-tests.md

 #### Custom test logger

 `VSTest.Console` supports custom loggers, that is libraries that can handle events that occur when tests are being executed.
 TeamCity has a custom logger that provides real-time test reporting.
-The logger must be installed manually on the agent machine, as it requires dlls to be copied to the `Extensions` folder of the VSTest.Console.
+The logger must be installed manually on the agent machine, as it requires dlls to be copied to the `Extensions` directory of the VSTest.Console.
 No agent restart is needed when the custom logger is installed.

 __To install the custom logger__: